TheKliko/roblox-web-extension-template/readme.md

 ### Reloading your extension
 - Open your browser and go to `chrome://extensions`
 - Press the <kbd>Reload</kbd> button under your extension to update it
+    - This needs to be done every time you change something